DZR-Lab/AF2_screening/README.md

 **1. Clone repository.**

+This should not be done in your `home/` directory, as the screen output will require more storage than O2 users are alloted.
+Use either your scratch directory  (`/n/scratch/users/...`) or the Rudner lab directory (`/n/data1/hms/microbiology/rudner/lab`).

 ```bash
 # request an interactive session on O2
 srun --account=rudner --pty -p interactive --mem 1G -t 0-00:30 /bin/bash